Vale of Leithen F.C.: Brief History

-The 1978-79 season has to date been the club’s most successful with Vale of Leithen declared champions of the East of Scotland Football League ahead of Selkirk FC on goal difference, both sides finished the campaign with forty-two points, winning the East of Scotland Qualifying Cup beating Civil Service Strollers 2-1 in a final played at Tynecastle Park and contesting the final of the Scottish Qualifying Cup but losing 3-2 on aggregate to Gala Fairydean.
+The 1978–79 season has to date been the club’s most successful with Vale of Leithen declared champions of the East of Scotland Football League ahead of Selkirk FC on goal difference, both sides finished the campaign with forty-two points, winning the East of Scotland Qualifying Cup beating Civil Service Strollers 2–1 in a final played at Tynecastle Park and contesting the final of the Scottish Qualifying Cup but losing 3–2 on aggregate to Gala Fairydean.

-Former, Hibernian FC player, Mervyn Jones, assisted by John Smith, saw the club win the East of Scotland League for a fourth time in the 1986-87 season finishing four points ahead of, Kelso United, scoring 114 goals in the process.
+Former, Hibernian FC player, Mervyn Jones, assisted by John Smith, saw the club win the East of Scotland Football League for a fourth time in the 1986–87 season finishing four points ahead of, Kelso United, scoring 114 goals in the process.

-The team have reached the Third Round of the Scottish FA Cup on five occasions with the most recent during the 2012-13 season when losing to Cowdenbeath FC at Central Park.
+The team have reached the Third Round of the Scottish FA Cup on five occasions with the most recent during the 2012–13 season when losing to Cowdenbeath FC at Central Park.

 The club were founding members of the Lowland Football League in the 2013–14 season.

-Their best finishing position was 6th place in their first campaign, spending nine seasons in the league before being relegated back to the East of Scotland League at the end of the 2021–22 season, and suffered relegations in the subsequent three seasons.
+Their best finishing position was 6th place in their first campaign, spending nine seasons in the league before being relegated back to the East of Scotland Football League at the end of the 2021–22 season, with further relegations in the subsequent three seasons.

 In September 2025 the club announced the appointment of former player and club captain Ger Rossi as Head Coach at Victoria Park.

+Vale of Leithen announced in May 2026 former St Johnstone and Scotland international player Murray Davidson had joined the club in a role focused on supporting young player development.

+The 2026-27 season will see a regional restructure of the Lowland Football League which results in a split creating an East and West League.
+These changes led to an increase in promotions throughout the Four East of Scotland Football League Division's at the conclusion of the 2025-26 season, leaving only seven teams remaining in Division Three.

+As a consequence, the East of Scotland Football League made the decision to amalgamate Division's Two and Three which in turn created two Conference Leagues, Second Division North West and Second Division South East with Vale of Leithen being placed in the Second Division Conference South East ahead of the 2026-27 season.